 Incremental costs of obtaining a contract primarily include commissions paid to our internal sales personnel.
 We consider all such commissions to be both incremental and recoverable since they are only paid when a contract is secured.
 These capitalized costs are amortized on a straight-line basis over the expected period of benefit, which is determined based on the average customer life, which includes anticipated renewals of contracts.
-As of December 31, 2023, and 2022, the total unamortized costs reported as deferred costs on our balance sheet amounted to \$22.8 million and \$18.8 million, respectively, for internal sales commissions.
-For the years ended December 31, 2023 and 2022, amortization related to the sales commission asset was \$7.6 million and \$4.9 million, respectively, and is included in sales and marketing in our consolidated statements of operations.
+As of December 31, 2023, and 2022, the total unamortized costs reported as deferred costs on our balance sheet amounted to \$22.8 million and \$18.8 million, respectively, for internal sales commission asset was \$7.6 million and \$4.9 million, respectively, and is included in sales and marketing in our consolidated statements of operations.